-The three main types of scholarships are merit, need-based and other.
+The three main types of scholarships for college are merit, need-based and other.
 Here is a brief description of each one and some little-known facts that will give you an advantage over your classmates and competitors.

 Did you know that some merit scholarships are also granted for artistic, leadership or athletic excellence?
 Some merit scholarships may only require a 2.0 GPA if you have leadership involvement in your school and/or community.
 Your chances of earning a merit scholarship improve if you keep your grades up and do your best on standardized tests and are very involved in extracurricular activities.